 Actions of True Intimacy

 Are you willing to go beyond flowers, dinner and chocolate?
 True intimacy is the best gift you can give.
 It will last much longer than a box of chocolates and a bouquet of flowers.
 A committed partnership points to the mutual respect and clarity that form the basis for genuine intimacy.
-I can help you explore the following methods which can deepen your intimacy.
+I can help you explore the following issues so you can deepen your intimacy:

-- Make it emotionally safe to bring up difficult subjects.
+- How to make it emotionally safe to bring up difficult subjects

 - Listening with openness and curiosity

-- Attempt to bring out a fuller range of feelings during discussions and disagreements.
-This is how you really get to know your partner.
+- Bringing out a fuller range of feelings during discussions and disagreements to really get to know your partner

-- Respect your partner’s desire for greater distance or closeness as expressing a need for comfort and safety—not as a personal rejection or desire to smother you .
+- Respecting your partner’s desire for greater distance or closeness as expressing a need for comfort and safety—not as a personal rejection or desire to smother you

-- Listen without comment during disagreements, despite strong feelings being stirred.
+- Listening without comment during disagreements, despite strong feelings being stirred

-- Maintain perspective.
-See your partner as a human, with wounds and faults – just like you, not a divine being or demon.
+- Maintaining perspective so you can see your partner as a human, with wounds and faults – just like you, not a divine being or demon

-- Be honest with yourself.
-True intimacy with another can’t really happen until we are intimate and honest with compassion to ourselves.
+- Being honest with yourself.
+True intimacy with another can’t really happen until we are intimate, honest & compassionate with ourselves

-- Dare to expose your imperfections and fears.
-This is especially difficult since it goes against the instinct for self-protection.
+- Daring to expose your imperfections and fears, which goes against the instinct for self-protection

-- Practice not depending on your partner to fulfil all your emotional and social needs.
+- Not depending on your partner as the only person to fulfil your emotional and social needs

-- Don’t use affection, sex and loving behaviour to reward or punish.
+- Stopping the use of affection, sex and loving behaviour to reward or punish.